 Developing good goal-setting habits early on can help kids throughout their academic years and prepare them for their first jobs and future careers.
-But many parents struggle with goal achieving themselves, so how do you help your kids develop good habits that will set them up for life?
+But many parents struggle with goal achieving themselves, so how can you help your kids develop good habits that will set them up for life?

 The new year is a great time to start modeling positive goal-setting behavior for your kids.
-Here are some tips I’ve collected to help my own daughter create a template for goal-setting that she can use for the rest of her life
+Here are some tips I’ve collected to help my own daughter create a template for goal-setting that she can use for the rest of her life.

-It takes 21 days for a goal to become a habit.
+It takes 21 days for a behavior to become a habit.
 If waking up at 7 a.m. is your teen’s goal, coach them to keep at it for at least three weeks in order to give their goal time to become a habit that sticks.
 One day, when they least expect it, they might realize they’re waking up early without difficulty.